Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: Introduction

 Over the last couple of decades, several cases of apparent tension between the Standard Model (SM) predictions and the experimental data on hadronic $B$-meson decays have surfaced, and some of them are yet to be resolved.
 One of the longstanding examples is the so-called $B \to \pi K$ puzzle (for details, see, {\em e.g.}, Refs.~\cite{Beaudry:2017gtw,Kundu:2021emt} and references therein).
 More recently, tensions have also been reported in $B$ decays to two pseudoscalar mesons~\cite{Amhis:2022hpm,Bhattacharya:2022akr,Grossman:2024amc,Berthiaume:2023kmp,Davies:2024vmv,BurgosMarcos:2025xja,Shi:2025eyp,Bhattacharya:2025wcq}, which are related by the SU(3)$_F$ flavour symmetry.
 A common conclusion of these studies is that the measured branching ratios (BR) and CP asymmetries ($A_{CP}$) show significant inconsistencies with their SM predictions.
 These discrepancies could be indicative of either large (and unexpected) SU(3)$_F$-breaking effects, or possible short-distance new physics (NP) contributions.
 Similar tensions have also been observed in the two-body hadronic decays of the $D$ mesons~\cite{Schacht:2022kuj,Bause:2022jes,Bolognani:2024zno,Sinha:2025cuo}.

-In this paper, we will focus on a tension that has surfaced rather recently in $B\to V_1V_2$, {\em i.e.}, $B$ decays to two vector mesons~\cite{LHCb:2019bnl}, particularly in the measurement of the longitudinal polarisation fractions (LPF) in $B_{s,d} \to \kst \kstbar$ decays\footnote{Some authors, like Ref.\ \cite{Yu:2024vlz}, argue that the tension can be explained by large final-state rescattering.}.
+In this paper, we will focus on a tension that has surfaced rather recently in $B\to V_1V_2$, {\em i.e.}, $B$ decays to two vector mesons~\cite{LHCb:2019bnl}, particularly in the measurement of the longitudinal polarisation fractions (LPF) in $B_{s,d} \to \kst \kstbar$ decays\footnote{Some authors, like Ref.\ \cite{Yu:2024vlz}, argue that nonfactorisable effects like large final-state rescattering are non-negligible, but their contribution is still way too small to explain the unexpectedly low LPF in $B_s\to\kst\kstbar$.}.
+The recent results from the LHCb Collaboration \cite{LHCb:2025ftm}, which we will talk about a lot later in this paper, have only helped in strengthening the tension to an almost unacceptable value.
 These two decays, with identical final states, are related by the SU(2) U-spin symmetry, characterised by the $d\leftrightarrow s$ interchange, and hence relate the $\Delta S = 0$ ($b\to d$) and $\Delta S = 1$ ($b\to s$) amplitudes (see Refs.~\cite{Aleksan:2023rkc,Aleksan:2024dlf}).
 Further detailed analysis of these two particular decay modes~\cite{Biswas:2023pyw} as well as possible NP explanations~\cite{Lizana:2023kei,Biswas:2024bhn} are also available in the literature.
 Here, though, we adopt a broader outlook and try to encompass a multitude of final states (with two vector mesons) that, pairwise, are related by U-spin.
 The advantages of using U-spin over conventional quark-diagrammatic approaches may be found in detail in Ref.\ \cite{Soni:2006vi}.
-For us, the rationale for using the U-spin symmetry, of course, is to relate the $\Delta S = 0$ and $\Delta S = 1$ amplitudes, so that they need not be treated as independent variables.
+For us, the rationale for using the U-spin symmetry, of course, is to relate the $\Delta S = 0$ and $\Delta S = 1$ amplitudes, so that they need not be treated as independent variables\footnote{One could have used the method of topological amplitudes.
+However, there would have been more independent variables than what we use in our approach.}.